 David F. M. Brown, MD

-Dr. Brown is president of Massachusetts General Hospital, executive vice president of Mass General Brigham and the Mass General Trustees Professor of Emergency Medicine at Harvard Medical School.
+David F. M. Brown, MD is President of Massachusetts General Hospital, Executive Vice President of Mass General Brigham, and the Mass General Trustees Professor of Emergency Medicine at Harvard Medical School.

-Prior to becoming president, Dr. Brown served as chair of the Department of Emergency Medicine at Mass General from 2013 to 2021 and as interim president and CEO of Cooley Dickinson Health Care in 2021.
+Prior to becoming President of Mass General, Dr. Brown served as Chair of the Department of Emergency Medicine at Massachusetts General Hospital from 2013 to 2021 and as interim President and CEO of Cooley Dickinson Health Care in 2021.

-Dr. Brown is a Phi Beta Kappa graduate of Princeton University and received his medical degree from Columbia University College of Physicians & Surgeons, where he was a member of Alpha Omega Alpha.
-He trained at Mass General and is a diplomate of both the American Board of Emergency Medicine and the American Board of Internal Medicine.
+Dr. Brown is a Phi Beta Kappa graduate of Princeton University and received his MD from Columbia University College of Physicians & Surgeons, where he was a member of Alpha Omega Alpha.
+He trained at Massachusetts General Hospital and is a diplomate of both the American Board of Emergency Medicine and the American Board of Internal Medicine.
 He is a fellow of the American College of Emergency Physicians and the American Academy of Emergency Medicine.